Pressure-Treated Lumber Weight • Complete Reference Chart

 The following table provides the heaviest approximate weight (dead load, self-weight) per linear foot of pressure-treated lumber.

-The weights are for the wood immediately after being treated, for the wood after it has dried thoroughly, and for untreated wood with the same dimensions.
+The weight values we provide are for the wood immediately after being treated, for the wood after it has dried thoroughly, and for untreated wood with the same dimensions.

 This table is intended to give you an idea as to what pressure-treated wood might weigh at its heaviest.